jido/Quantity/README.md

 u
   = units

+The extension bits can be used as exponent themselves without requiring an extension of range.

-One way to take advantage of these extra bits is to encode _negative_ exponents which gives a fractional part to the quantity (floating point).
+Moreover one way to take advantage of these extra bits is to encode _negative_ exponents which gives a fractional part to the quantity (floating point).

 If the extension bits are `000` then the exponents go _down_.
 If the extension bits are `111` then the exponents go _up_.

-Values in-between can be used as exponent themselves without requiring an extension of range.

 ### Examples

-Let's use non-extended exponent values _0_ to _5_, so that integer quantities up to a quintillion can be written exactly:
+Let's allow negative exponents and use non-extended exponent values _0_ to _5_, so that integer quantities up to a quintillion can be written exactly:

 One _(15 significant figures)_
 ~~~